Follow them or perish

 You have to nail the title.
 No matter where you write.

-Check out the Bbow list of power words to help spice up your headlines,
+Check out the Bdow list of power words to help spice up your headlines,

-Or even better, check out the Headline toolkit by Derek Highes.
+Or even better, check out the Headline toolkit by Derek Hughes.
 That man has mastered catchy headlines.

-You write on a computer, and people read on their phones.
+You write on a computer, but people read on their phones.

 This can make formatting tricky.
 What looks nice to you might look like dog doo-doo to the reader who’s reading on a phone.